Skip to main content

 How to Apply

 The MTePP admissions committee reviews applications for the master's degree program.
-The priority application deadlines are Jan.
-24, 2025 and April 1, 2025, and the final application deadline is June 10.
-Apply early and via priority for a faster review and better access to available scholarships.
+Apply early for a faster review and better access to available scholarships.

-If you're also interested in applying for a certificate, it's possible to note that on your application or add it to your program plan in the future.
+If you're also interested in applying for a certificate, you can note this on your application or add it to your program plan in the future.
 Here's more info about our certificates:

 Application Deadlines